yd357/Yikai_PRSstudy/README.md

-# PRS study tutorial of Yikai, please see Wiki for my tutorials.
+# PRS study tutorial
+## Please see Wiki for my tutorials.